Altinn/altinn-studio-docs/content/broker/user-guides/get-started/service-owner/_index.en.md

 {{% notice warning  %}}
 This process will be simplified through a future update in Altinn Studio.

-Particularly Steps 4 and 5 will be performed through GUI instead of requiring direct API Calls.
+Particularly Steps 4-6 will be performed through GUI instead of requiring direct API Calls.
 {{% /notice %}}

 ## 1. Get started as service owner in Altinn